salmant/Autonomous-Self-Adaptation-Platform/README.md

 ## Citation
 If you used any part of the SWITCH Monitoring System, please cite the following paper:
-<br />`Salman Taherizadeh and Vlado Stankovski (2018) “Dynamic Multi-level Auto-scaling Rules for Containerized Applications”, The Computer Journal, Oxford University Press. doi: 10.1093/comjnl/bxy043`
+<br />`“Dynamic Multi-level Auto-scaling Rules for Containerized Applications”, The Computer Journal, Oxford University Press. doi: 10.1093/comjnl/bxy043`

 https://academic.oup.com/comjnl/advance-article/doi/10.1093/comjnl/bxy043/4993728